vMotion compatibility alert: "Too large clock skew was detected" on time-synced ESXi hosts

 Resolution

-This issue is resolved in vCenter 8.0 Update 3g.
-Log in to the Broadcom Support Portal to download this patch
+This issue is fixed in vCenter 8.0 Update 3g.
+Log in to the Broadcom Support Portal to download the patch